-Contemporary approach to the total wellness concept.
-Covers fitness and exercise, nutrition and stress management, culminating with personal planning toward lifetime wellness.
+This course employs a contemporary approach to the total wellness concept.
+Covers fitness, exercise, nutrition, stress management, with a goal of lifetime wellness.

 809 Social Science

 809-103 Think Critically & Creatively

 This course provides instruction in the vital, realistic, and practical methods of thinking which are in high demand in all occupations of substance today.
 Decision making, problem solving, detailed analysis of ideas, troubleshooting, argumentation, persuasion, creativity, setting goals and objectives, and more are considered in depth as the student applies specific thinking strategies and tools to situations in a wide variety of workplace, personal, academic, and cultural situations.
 Classroom instruction is demonstration, discussion, project and teamwork based.
 Assignments range from the short and simple to the detailed and complex.
 Reality and practicality are the focuses all through the course.
 These skills are in high demand by employers.
 Having this course in your background can significantly enhance your appeal as an employee.
 It certainly will make you a more adept and confident person.